 - Repeat at least twice a week for a month.

-Apple cider vinegar might lead to dry hair or change in hair color.
+Notes: Apple cider vinegar might lead to dry hair or a change in hair color.
 If you have open sores on your scalp, you’ll feel a burning sensation.

-Coconut oil has been a known remedy for skin problems since ages gone by.
+Coconut oil has been a known remedy for skin problems for ages gone by.
 But what makes it such a potent anti-dandruff remover?

 - Two tablespoons of warm coconut oil